 If you are moving long distance and are shipping your upholstered furniture separately, start by wrapping them in moving blankets.
 Here's how to wrap your furniture in moving blankets:

 - Wrap your furniture completely in moving blankets.
 Ensure that any finished wood components are covered.

 - Tape the blankets in place, then seal using shrink wrap.
-Poke holes in the shrink wrap so your furniture can breath on its journey, and take not to directly shrink wrap upholstered furniture—this can cause condensation that will ruin the fabric, especially for leather furniture.
+Poke holes in the shrink wrap so your furniture can breathe on its journey, and take not to directly shrink-wrap upholstered furniture—this can cause condensation that will ruin the fabric, especially for leather furniture.

 Coffee and end tables

 Most coffee and end tables are simple to pack.
 Here’s how: